 Verse 23, “Whoever guards his mouth and tongue keeps his soul from troubles.”

 How much trouble the tongue can get us into!
 And the reverse of that is, if we will exercise the fruit of the Spirit, especially self-control, we can avoid all kinds of heartache!
-For more about the wisdom of controlling our words and listening well check out the second post in my new series, “Are you a wise woman or a foolish one?”
+For more about the wisdom of controlling our words, you might want to read “Are you a wise woman or a foolish one?”

 Putting God on Hold